Get the quality name-brand gear you need to hike, bike, paddle, climb, and camp.

 *All kayak packages include kayak, PFD, and paddle.
 Spray skirt included for sea kayak & whitewater kayak.
 Helmet included with whitewater kayak.
 SUP rentals include SUP, PFD, paddle, and leash.

 Boat and boards are large, cumbersome items.
 Only straps are provided for securing to a vehicle.
 You must provide your own foam or large towels.
+Please call with questions about transportation.

 ^To rent a sea kayak, you must have a roof rack.
 Sea kayaks are 16-feet long